EslamAsHhraf/Rick-and-Morty-Wiki/README.md

 <img height=400px src="https://64.media.tumblr.com/51015ec638a516f7f7d353ca198a5091/tumblr_pdbo9wBAe11xd0gvgo1_1280.gif">
 <div align="center"  width=10%>

-#### "Everything will be fine in the end, Morty.
-And if it isn't, it's not the end yet. ⛰"
+### "Everything will be fine in the end, Morty.
+And if it isn't, it's not the end yet.⛰"

 </div>
 </div>